-The Bön teachings were by now well established in Zhang-Zhung.
-Zhang-Zhung was an independent state with its own language, literature, and culture.
-It was divided into three sections referred to as the “Three Doors”: inner (phugpa), outer (gopa), and middle (barpa).
-The inner door is Olmo Lung Ring, the middle door is Tazik, and the outer door is Zhang Zhung itself.
+The Bön Sect teachings were firmly established in Zhang-Zhung, an autonomous state with its own language, literature, and culture before the 7th century.
+The state was divided into three sections known as the “Three Doors”: inner (Phugpa), outer (Gopa), and middle (Barpa).
+The Olmo Lung Ring represents the inner door, Tazik represents the middle door, and Zhang Zhung itself represents the outer door.

 Tonpa Shenrab taught the Bön doctrine, which was recorded in three accounts and spread by his disciples to neighbouring countries such as Zhang-Zhung, India, Kashmir, China, and eventually Tibet.
 The teachings were translated from the Zhang-Zhung language into Tibetan by Siddhas and scholars, facilitating their transmission.
 Although the current Bonpo canon is written in Tibetan, older works still contain titles and passages in the Zhang-Zhung language.
 As a result, Bön thrived in Zhang-Zhung and gradually spread to Central Tibet before 600 A.D.
 The religion continued to prosper in Tibetan areas until the emergence of Buddhism.
 Over time, Buddhism influenced the narrative of Bön, which arrived in Tibet in the 7th century.

 Bön, a traditional spiritual practice that originated in Tibet, encompasses three distinct phases: Animistic Bön, Yungdrung or Eternal Bön, and New Bön.
 Each phase represents a different stage in the evolution of this ancient tradition.